Posh (play): Subsequent productions

 In February 2015 the regional premiere was co-produced by Nottingham Playhouse and Salisbury Playhouse, directed by Susannah Tresilian.

 Film adaptation

 The Riot Club, a film adaptation of the play, directed by Lone Scherfig, was released in 2014.

 Reception

 Both London productions received generally favourable reviews; the ensemble was well praised with some reviewers comparing the young male cast to the original cast of The History Boys by Alan Bennett.
 Some reviews criticised what they saw as an unbelievable ending, but the play received four stars from nearly all the major publications and five from Time Out.
 Posh was nominated as Best New Play at both the Evening Standard Theatre Awards and Theatregoers' Choice Awards in 2011.

+A new student edition of the play was published by Methuen Drama in February 2024.
+This contained a new interview with Laura Wade about the play, an 8,000 word introduction and notes by Henry Bell.